Ancient Voices for the Modern Soul

 +

-WK 3, DAY 4–7Read the five Books of Psalms straight through, one book per day.
+WK 3, D4–7Read the five Books of Psalms straight through, one book per day.
 Notice how the tone shifts from personal lament (Books I–II) to corporate praise (Books IV–V).
-The Psalter itself is a journey from darkness to glory.

 WEEKS 5–6Job — Faith in the Whirlwind